For the first time, a software load balancer exceeds 2-million RPS on a single Arm instance.

 The results graphed below show curves that look quite clean and very stable, despite measurements being taken every second.
 With IRQs bound and the daemons above stopped on all the machines, almost all tests look as clean as this one.

 Performance is almost flat at 2.04 to 2.05 million requests per second.
-The direct communication from the client to the server shows 160 microseconds response time while adding HAProxy increases it to 560.
-So, the insertion of the load balancer, and the effect of adding an extra network hop, adds at most 400 microseconds on average—less than half a millisecond.
+The direct communication from the client to the server shows a 160 microseconds response time while adding HAProxy increases it to 560.
+So, the insertion of the load balancer, and the effect of adding an extra network hop, add at most 400 microseconds on average—less than half a millisecond.

-The percentile graph shows that the latency at 99.9% is at 5ms, indicating that 1 in 1,000 of the requests take more than 5ms.
+The percentile graph shows that the latency at 99.9% is at 5ms, indicating that 1 in 1,000 of the requests takes more than 5ms.
 However, it continues to grow and reaches 68ms for 1 request per million.
 The fact is that the machine is totally saturated and due to this we’re measuring the effect of queuing at every stage in the chain (network buffers and HAProxy).

 These results are for HAProxy version 2.3.
 The 2.4 development branch has received a lot of improvements over time and running the same tests on it gave even better results.
 HAProxy 2.4 oscillates between 2.07 and 2.08 million requests per second.
-The direct communication from the client to the server shows 163 microseconds response time while adding HAProxy, and the extra network hop, increases it to 552.
-Therefore, it adds up to 389 microseconds on average, or slightly more than the third of a millisecond.
+The direct communication from the client to the server shows 163 microseconds response time while adding HAProxy, and the extra network hop increases it to 552.
+Therefore, it adds up to 389 microseconds on average, or slightly more than a third of a millisecond.

-The maximum latency here reaches 1.87 milliseconds, out of which 0.68 are already experienced in the direct communication.
+The maximum latency here reaches 1.87 milliseconds, out of which 0.68 are already experienced in direct communication.
 So, HAProxy never adds more than 1.19 milliseconds.

-What is visible on the CPU usage report shown below is that HAProxy is not saturated any more.
+What is visible on the CPU usage report shown below is that HAProxy is not saturated anymore.
 It uses on average 42 of the 46 allocated CPUs.
 However, the network layer is visible under it and the ksoftirq threads regularly pop at 100% CPU.

 This is an ideal combination of resources, with HAProxy having exactly what it needs and the network stack having exactly what it needs as well.
 It’s not possible to go beyond this because we’ve reached the limit of 4.15 million packets per second in both directions that we previously measured as the hard limit on the network interface.

-TLS for free
+TLS for Free

 Some readers are probably wondering if we couldn’t use these spare CPU cycles in HAProxy to do a bit of TLS termination for free.
 Let’s try it.

 Results show that we’re just between 1.99 and 2.01 million requests per second over TLS.
 The average response time is 575 microseconds for 162 direct, so HAProxy over TLS adds at most 413 microseconds to the chain.
-For these tests I used an RSA 2048-bit certificate and the connections were made over TLSv1.3 with TLS_AES_256_GCM_SHA384.
+For these tests, I used an RSA 2048-bit certificate and the connections were made over TLSv1.3 with TLS_AES_256_GCM_SHA384.

-The latency percentiles shows that less than 1 request in 100,000 is above 1.6 milliseconds and that they never exceed 6.25 milliseconds, for 1.2 max direct.
+The latency percentiles show that less than 1 request in 100,000 is above 1.6 milliseconds and that they never exceed 6.25 milliseconds, for 1.2 max direct.
 HAProxy never adds more than 5 milliseconds when terminating TLS.